Lemon Balm Benefits

 Common side effects may include headache, nausea, and stomach pain.

-Lemon balm is a herb that has gained a lot of attention in recent years due to its many potential health benefits from promoting relaxation for better sleep, helping with digestion, and reducing stress and anxiety, to improving cognitive function.
+Lemon balm is an herb that has gained considerable attention in recent years due to its many potential health benefits, from promoting relaxation for better sleep, helping with digestion, and reducing stress and anxiety to improving cognitive function.

 Additional Readings